august/HashWatch/README.md

 Other Notes
 -----------
 Certainly, this isn't a perfect solution, and it's not 100% secure.
 But it should be enough to thwart all but the most persistent hacker.
+Contributions are more than welcome.